 5 Practical Ways to Verify GoFundMe Legitimacy

 Online fundraisers help people during medical emergencies, disasters, and personal crises.
 Millions of donors give money every year through GoFundMe because the platform makes it simple to support someone in need.
-However, scammers sometimes take advantage of that trust.
+However, scammers sometimes exploit that trust.
 They create emotional stories, add stolen photos, and hope generous people donate before asking questions.

 GoFundMe runs a Trust and Safety system that reviews campaigns.
 The platform uses machine learning tools, internal checks, and human reviewers to catch suspicious activity.
 Even with those protections, fake pages still slip through.
 That reality makes one thing clear.